GStreamer/gstreamer/markdown/design/meta.md

 The init/free functions can also be used to implement refcounting for a metadata structure.
 This can be useful when a structure is shared between buffers.

-When the free_size of the GstBuffer is exhausted, we will allocate new memory for each newly added Meta and use the next pointers to point to this.
+When the `free_size` of the `GstBuffer` is exhausted, we will allocate new memory for each newly added Meta and use the next pointers to point to this.
 It is expected that this does not occur often and we might be able to optimize this transparently in the future.

 ### free

-When a GstBuffer is freed, we potentially might have to call a custom free function on the metadata info.
-In the case of the Memory metadata, we need to call the associated free function to free the memory.
+When a `GstBuffer` is freed, we potentially might have to call a custom `free()` function on the metadata info.
+In the case of the Memory metadata, we need to call the associated `free()` function to free the memory.

-When freeing a GstBuffer, the custom buffer free function will iterate all of the metadata in the buffer and call the associated free functions in the MetaInfo associated with the entries.
+When freeing a `GstBuffer`, the custom buffer free function will iterate all of the metadata in the buffer and call the associated free functions in the `MetaInfo` associated with the entries.
 Usually, this function will be NULL.

 ## Serialization

-When buffer should be sent over the wire or be serialized in GDP, we need a way to perform custom serialization and deserialization on the metadata.
+When a buffer should be sent over the wire or be serialized in GDP, we need a way to perform custom serialization and deserialization on the metadata.

-for this we can use the GValue transform functions.
+for this we can use the `GValue` transform functions.

 ## Transformations